vitadisplays/puppet-oxid/README.markdown

   	Configure a remote repository named 'oxid' to the root URL http://example.com/oxid.

 ## Mysql
 Installs and setups a mysql server.
-This is optional, you can use a remote or install a custom MySQL sever instance/setup.
+This is optional, you can use a remote or install a custom MySQL sever instance.
-The password is required.
-If you do not specify any override_options, the default override options will be calculated.
+A password is required.
+If you do not specify any override_options, the default override options will be calculated, see class oxid::mysql::server::params.
 The example shows you a configuration with 2GB system memory.
 For more information see https://forge.puppetlabs.com/puppetlabs/mysql.

 ```puppet